 Chase Valdez Sensei (3rd Dan)

-Chase began aikido in 1989 in Oklahoma with Douglas Hanson Sensei, (Godan, ASU).
+Chase began aikido in 1989 in Oklahoma with Douglas Hanson Sensei, (Rokudan, ASU).
 After moving to NYC in 1997, Chase trained at the Bond Street Dojo with the late Paul Kang Sensei, (Rokudan, ASU), and others.
-He has received instruction from many top practitioners throughout the US and abroad, and is excited to share these experiences with the Bushwick Dojo community.
-Chase is ranked Sandan, and teaches our youth as well as adult and special subject classes.
+In 2010, he began training with Andrew Sato Sensei, (Nanadan, AWA) the chief instructor for Aikido World Alliance.
+And in 2016, continued to study with Hal Leherman Sensei, (Nanadan, USAF) at Aikido of Park Slope.
+He has also received instruction from many top practitioners throughout the US and abroad, and is excited to share these experiences with the Bushwick Dojo community.
+Chase is ranked Sandan, and teaches our beginner as well as adult classes.

 Assistant instructors at Bushwick Dojo include Chip Calcagni, (Nidan, USAF).